 The role of the health services manager

-The health services managers role has traditionally been to plan, organise, direct, control and coordinate the professional and administrative functions within a health service.
 While this has always been a challenging role that requires a health professional with advanced qualifications, it’s a role that’s becoming both more demanding and more in demand.

-Meanwhile, Travaglia says health services managers must be, “safeguarding the quality and safety of care, recognising and responding to the needs of vulnerable individuals and populations, and ensuring the best use of resources.”
+The role of health services managers is to contribute to improving the health of populations and individuals.
+They also safeguard the quality and safety of patient care, recognise and respond to the needs of vulnerable individuals and populations, and ensure the best use of resources.

 To this end, UTS’s online Master of Health Services Management promises to arm you with the skills to navigate the politics, policy and data in health and social care.